Agentic Coding Has No Floor

 @prompt("""gdpr art 6 - refuse charge if user.has_consent("payments") is falsefraud SLA: dont charge if amount<=0 or > user.daily_cappci needs log.info("charged", user=user.id, amount=amount) after stripe call^ compliance keeps asking abt this dont remove""")def charge_card(user, amount, idempotency_key): ...

-The human writes the prompt in a UI that hides the surrounding code.
-The @prompt decorator is itself the lock; the agent regenerates the body from it when it needs to.
+The human edits the prompt in an interface that hides the underlying code, and the @prompt decorator is the lock, so the agent regenerates the body from the prompt whenever it needs to touch the function.
 The prompt is the source, the body is the assembly.
-I don’t care about this specific syntax.
-The invariant is what counts: the human-written constraint sits above the generated body, and the harness treats it as authoritative and immutable.
+I don’t really care about this specific syntax, what matters is that the human-written constraint sits above the generated body and the harness treats it as the one the agent isn’t allowed to overwrite.

-In the sane world where you still look at the code, a # lock: comment does the same job at statement granularity, in the same shape as Python’s existing # type: or # pragma: no cover directives:
+If you’d rather keep reading the source directly, a # lock: comment does the same job one statement at a time, in the spirit of Python’s # type: or # pragma: no cover:

 def charge_card(user, amount, idempotency_key): # lock: gdpr art 6 - refuse charge if no payment consent if not user.has_consent("payments"): raise PaymentDenied("missing consent") # lock: fraud SLA - reject amounts <=0 or above user.daily_cap if amount <= 0 or amount > user.daily_cap: raise PaymentDenied("amount out of bounds") invoice = build_invoice(user, amount, idempotency_key) metrics.timing("invoice.build", invoice.elapsed_ms) receipt = stripe.charge(invoice.token, amount) # lock: pci audit trail, compliance keeps asking, dont remove log.info("charged", user=user.id, amount=amount) return receipt